 The name Pek came to England with the ancestors of the Pek family in the Norman Conquest of 1066.
 The Pek family lived in Denbighshire.
 The surname of Peck derives from the Old English word pekke, indicating the top of a mountain or hill, and was a local name distinguishing a person who lived by a prominent peak.

 Early Origins of the Pek family

 The surname Pek was first found in Essex where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Early History of the Pek family

 This web page shows only a small excerpt of our Pek research.
-Another 165 words (12 lines of text) covering the years 1400, 1390, 1692 and 1743 are included under the topic Early Pek History in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) covering the years 1400, 1390, 1692 and 1743 are included under the topic Early Pek History in all our PDF Extended History products and printed products wherever possible.

 Pek Spelling Variations